LED Controller

 - Driving external power stages — the LED Controller's channels are exactly what an SSR or breakout board wants on its input

-- Real lighting — paired with the RGBW-PWR breakout (panel LEDs, pinspots, strips, up to 120W)
+- Real lighting — paired with the RGBW-PWR breakout (LED strips and larger fixtures, up to 120W)

 - Motor speed control — paired with the RGBW-PWR breakout or an external motor driver